vinyldns/vinyldns/CONTRIBUTING.md

 _not_ have to limit yourself to _only_ "beginner" or "help-wanted" issues.

 Before choosing an issue, see if anyone is assigned or has indicated they are working on it (either in comment or via PR).
-You can work on the issue by reviewing the PR or asking where they are at; otherwise, it doesn't make sense to duplicate work that is already in-progress.

 ## Submitting an issue
 When submitting an issue you will notice there are three issue templates to choose from.
 Before making any issue, please